Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Building Mealy Machines using Automata Learning

 \subsubsection{SUL Adapter}

 Analogous to the NFC interface, the learner uses a distinctive SUL class.
 This class communicates with the device adapter program via a socket interface and passes the input symbols forward.
-It calls a respective input handler function in a python script.
+It calls a respective input handler function in a Python script.
 This handler function creates a raw frame (i.e., the raw UDS hex sequence encapsulated in a CAN message) corresponding to the input symbol.
 It then sends it over the system CAN interface and returns the respective response frame to the learner.
-This python interface builds on previous work~\cite{ebrahimiSystematicApproachAutomotive2023} and was expanded with some error handling procedures, CAN-FD support and a variety of additional input symbols.
+This Python interface builds on previous work~\cite{ebrahimiSystematicApproachAutomotive2023} and was expanded with improved error handling, CAN-FD support and around the double amount of input symbols from the UDS protocol.